alesr/tango/README.md

 	•	GameMode: The game mode the player is interested in.
 	•	Deadline: The time after which the player should be removed from the system if not matched.

-### Atomic Operations

-Atomic operations are used to efficiently manage the available slots in matches.
-For example, when a player joins or leaves a match, the slot count is updated using atomic.AddInt32.

 ### Concurrency

-The system uses sync.Map for thread-safe storage of players and matches, ensuring that operations like player enqueueing, match creation, and player removal can be done concurrently without race conditions.
+The system uses `sync.Map` for thread-safe storage of players and matches, ensuring that operations like player enqueueing, match creation, and player removal can be done concurrently without race conditions.

 ## Future Enhancements